At the heart of Byker, Harbottle Park is an important neighbourhood park with four unique gateways created by nationally-acclaimed artists.

-New flowers, trees and shrubs were planted to create a natural habitat for birds and wildlife and the park was given new play equipment and footpaths as well as improvements to the football pitches which are well used by local teams of all ages.
+New flowers, trees and shrubs were planted to create a natural habitat for birds and wildlife.
+The park was given new play equipment and footpaths.
+There were also as improvements to the football pitches which are well used by local teams of all ages.

 ‘The Light Clock’ by Aether & Hemera Studio – an interactive lighting feature that signals the time using dynamic LED lighting, with the colours chosen by families from Byker.

 ‘Coloured Maze’ by Aether & Hemera Studio and Alan Vaughan – was created through workshops with young people.
 The steel structure casts shadows during the day and lights up at night to create an interesting and warm welcome to the park.

 Play Area Feature by Alan Vaughan – incorporates the original cobbles from the back lanes of Tyneside streets and polished stainless steel etched with the names and ages of those who took part in the workshops.

 ‘The Crowd’ by Graeme Mitcheson tells the story of the strong sense of community and the love of football.
 The two stone columns have direct sight lines to St James’ Park and highlight the city’s passion for Newcastle United.